nmusacco/Backup_Jumper/README.md

 #CS 335 Final Project

-Space Jumper is a 2D game using opengl and openal.
+Space Jumper is a 2D game that uses opengl and openal.